 Section 35(2M) | Deduction for donation made to National Laboratory or IlTs, etc. for doing scientific research which may or may not be related to business |

-Domestic companies looking to avail benefits of reduced tax rates under Section 115BAA of the Income Tax Act need to fulfil certain requirements to be eligible for such tax rates.
-Existing companies can easily migrate to tax rates under this section at any point in time.
-Choosing the new tax regime over the existing one, domestic companies won’t be able to take advantage of other tax benefits under the income tax act.
-Companies wishing to opt for Section 115BAA should fill out Form No. 10-IC and submit it online after logging into the e-filing portal.
+Domestic companies looking to benefit from the reduced tax rates under Section 115BAA of the Income Tax Act need to fulfil certain requirements first.
+Existing companies can easily migrate to this new tax regime at any point in time.
+However, if a company chooses the new tax regime over the existing one, it won’t be able to take advantage of other tax benefits under the I-T Act.
+Companies wishing to opt for Section 115BAA of the Income Tax Act should fill out Form No. 10-IC and submit it online after logging into the e-filing portal.

 Ans: Yes, domestic companies who do not want to avail themselves of reduced tax rates under this section can choose to opt-out.
 However, they need to do it after the expiry of their tax holiday period.
 But, once a company opts for tax rates under this section, it cannot withdraw it subsequently.